microsoft/vscode-docs/blogs/2022/03/08/the-tutorial-problem.md

 ![The remote containers extension screenshot from extension gallery](remote-containers-extension.png)

 In order to create a containerized dev environment, you would ordinarily have to know a thing or two about Docker.
 A lot of people do, but  a lot of people **don't** (you can't see me, but my hand is in the air), so the extension tries to abstract the container setup process away as much as possible.
 I set up a new Python container.
 A wizard walks you though selecting the base image and Python version.
 It then gives you the opportunity to add additional software to the image via a picker list.
-In this case I add the Azure CLI, Dotnet CLI and Powershell…
+In this case, I add the Azure CLI, Dotnet CLI and Powershell…

 ![Adding a dev container configuration to a Python project](add-dev-container.gif)

-This process adds a “.devcontainer” folder to this project with the necessary “Dockerfile” included.
-It also adds a “devcontainer.json” file, which is a standard for defining aspects of a dev container, like which extensions should be installed, which setup commands should be run after container build, etc. Since you have complete control over the environment and its setup, you can automate pretty much everything - including dependency installs, library versions, etc.
+This process adds a `.devcontainer` folder to this project with the necessary `Dockerfile` included.
+It also adds a `devcontainer.json` file, which is a standard for defining aspects of a dev container, like which extensions should be installed, which setup commands should be run after container build, etc. Since you have complete control over the environment and its setup, you can automate pretty much everything - including dependency installs, library versions, etc.

-In this way, it’s possible to quite literally hand someone a complete, ready-to-use environment that requires no additional setup steps or triggering of existential crisis over Ruby gems.
+In this way, it's possible to quite literally hand someone a complete, ready-to-use environment that requires no additional setup steps or triggering of existential crisis over Ruby gems.

 Some folks are already using a dev container-based approach to get their users up and running quickly with what are otherwise very complex environments.
 A great example of this is the Laravel framework for PHP.